Unveiling the Secrets of Modern Tea Culture

 Traditional Japanese Tea

 The traditional Japanese tea is called Matcha tea, a finely ground powder of specially treated green tea leaves.
 Matcha tea is prepared in traditional Japanese tea ceremonies by whisking it with water, following an artistic step.
 Most Japanese people love a steeped tea that gives a fresh green taste to Matcha tea.
-So, matcha tea plays a vital role in Japanese tea culture.
+So, proper matcha brewing is important.
+Further, matcha tea plays a vital role in Japanese tea culture compared to other Japanese teas.

 Tea in Modern Japan